ualibweb/UALIB_ChemStructures/README.md

 We're still working on creating an optimal open workflow that is highly reproducible.
 Here is an overview of our current strategy:

 1. Draw chemical structures in [ChemAxon MarvinSketch](https://chemaxon.com/products/marvin).
 We really like the free [PubChem Sketcher](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html) too, however, we found it much faster to use MarvinSketch.
-2. Export as Daylight ChemAxon SMILES (v19.27.0) and calculate InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0)
+2. Export as ChemAxon SMILES (v19.27.0) and calculate InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0)
 3. Create a tab delimited file with an index number for each compound (i.e., UALIB-###), the name, citation, and permalink to the thesis.
 4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the